Antioch Missionary Baptist Church: Jesus Saves Signage

 In reading about the construction of this church, it was indeed a labor of love and devotion.
 All of the bricks were handmade.
 Volunteer church members did this during their free time.
 The women would prepare and bring food to their men who were doing the labor.

 A Notable First

 “It was the first brick structure built and owned by African-Americans in Houston.”

 The pews were all handmade as well and are still serving current church members today.
-What a terrific and lasting legacy left behind by those first hard working members of Antioch Missionary Baptist Church!
+What a terrific, lasting legacy left behind by those first hard-working members of Antioch Missionary Baptist Church!
 This church is on the National Register of Historic Places as of 1976.